Children’s Court

 -

-where the juvenile is subject to more than 3 years detention, conditions giving effect to a post-release report prepared by the Department, and adopted by the court (with or without changes), may also be included: s 53(3).
+where the juvenile is subject to more than 3 years detention, conditions giving effect to a post-release report prepared by the Department, and adopted by the court (with or without changes): s 53(3).

 Conditions that may be imposed in addition to the standard conditions include: